UCSBCarpentry/2021-11-04-ucsb-sql-online/_episodes/04-select.md

 ---

-> ## Open the ocean survey in DB Browser for SQLits
+> ## Open the ocean survey in DB Browser for SQLite
 >
 > > ![DB Browser for SQLite](../fig/survey_schema.PNG)
 > >
 > >
-> > If you get the same output, you can run
+> > You should see a DB Schema tab in the interface
 > >
-> > Browse your tables.
+> > Play with those arrows.
 What kinds of information do you think this is?
 > > How might the different tables relate to each other?
 > >
-> > If you had the above tables, you might be curious what information was stored in each table.
+> > What information was stored in each table.
-> > To get more information on the tables, type `.schema` to see the SQL statements used to create the tables in the database.
-The statements will have a list of the columns and the data types each column stores.
-> > ~~~
-> > .schema
-> > ~~~
 > > {: .sql}
 > > ~~~
 > > CREATE TABLE Person (id text, personal text, family text);